TBeijen/tbnl-hugo/content/post/2024-04-22-12-factor-going-strong-for-over-12-years.md

 > Treat [backing services](https://12factor.net/backing-services) as attached resources

 This has become common practice.
-In Kubernetes it's usually easy to configure either a local single-pod (non-prod) redis or postgres, or a remote cloud-managed variant like RDS or Elasticache.
+In Kubernetes it's usually easy to configure either a local single-pod (non-prod) Redis or Postgres, or a remote cloud-managed variant like RDS or Elasticache.

 There can be reasons to use local filesystem or memory, for example performance, or simplicity.
 This is fine, as long as the data is completely ephemeral and the implementation doesn't negatively affect any of the other 11 factors.